 Notarized English translations of all documents issued in a language other than English or French is required.
 A decision can sometimes be made based on complete, accurate translations prepared by you.

-4. Attend the Admissions Interview (April/May)
+3. Attend the Admissions Interview (Late March)

-6. Submit Your Tuition Deposit (June)
+5. Accept Your Offer and Submit Your Tuition Deposit (June)